 Residential and commercial growth will be modest and will be based on careful land use planning resulting in lease conditions that are disclosed in the marketing phase.
-The District has successfully leased Lost Rabbit, Harbor Walk, Arbor Landing, and Expedition Point.
+The District has successfully leased Lost Rabbit, Harbor Walk, Arbor Landing, Expedition Point, and Reservoir North.
 Construction of the Town of Lost Rabbit commenced in FY 2004 and is ongoing.
 The Arbor Landing development in Rankin County continues to be a premier residential area.
-Additionally, Expedition Point at Brown's Landing is in the initial phases of development.
+Additionally, the first phase (70 lots) of Expedition Point at Brown's Landing has been platted and has begun selling lots.
 Approximately 500 acres of the District's remaining property is easily developable and are expected to be developed during the next five to seven years.